ORIENTATION IS JUST AROUND THE CORNER!

 This checklist is a guide for several of the things you should do in preparation for orientation and registration.
 Keep in mind that this list is not all-inclusive, but it does organize a number of tasks that are required as you transition to UNI.
 It is also important that you carefully read all materials you receive from the University.

-WHAT TO DO BEFORE ORIENTATION
+WHAT TO DO BEFORE ORIENTATION:

-Activate your MyUNIverse account
+Activate Your MyUNIverse Account

 When admitted, you received a letter from the Office of Admissions that included your CatID and student number.
 This information allows you to access your MyUNIverse account, a personalized web portal.
-In order to activate your account, visit the UNI Homepage, click on the MyUNIverse link at the top of the page, enter your CatID, and follow the directions listed under the "New User" information link.
+In order to activate your account, visit the UNI Homepage, click on the MyUNIverse link on the top right of the page, enter your CatID, and follow the directions listed under the "New User" information link.
 You will be using your MyUNIverse portal during orientation to register for classes.

 Immunization Requirement Form

 Watch for your immunization requirement form mailing from the UNI Student Health Clinic prior to your orientation session.
 Review the requirements and mail information to the health clinic, or bring it with you to orientation.
-View requirements here Immunization Requirements
+View requirements here: Immunization Requirements.

 Financial Aid Tasks

 1) Review your online Financial Aid Award Notification (accessible mid-spring), available through MyUNIverse within your "Student Center" .
 Paper award letters are no longer mailed to students; all initial awards are available on MyUNIverse.
 Grants and UNI scholarships are automatically accepted for students.
 Work-study and loans require acceptance via the online award.
 Please read the materials that accompany the Financial Aid Award for more information on loans and other forms of financial aid.